Michigan Catholic Conference Supports End Dismemberment Abortion Petition Drive

 Will this legislation ban all abortions?

 No. This law will only ban a specific type of abortion procedure used most often in the second trimester.
 Michigan law already bans all abortions except to save the life of the mother.
 Our current law cannot go into full effect until Roe vs. Wade is overturned.
 In the meantime, banning this heinous form of abortions could save 1,908 unborn babies from being dismembered in the womb.
-That’s more than 5 per day, every day in the state.
-That’s a number greater than the deaths due to breast cancer and gun homicides combined in Michigan.

 Additional information on the End Dismemberment Abortion ban is available at Michigan Values Life.